pellst/imp_msstudio_init/IMProv_msstudio_tut.md

-# IMProv ( integrative modeling platform ) - MassSpecStudio Wizard Workflow (0.1)
+# IMPort ( integrative modeling platform ) - MassSpecStudio Wizard Workflow (0.1)

 This tutorial presents the msstudio wizard to gather the data files and driver scripts needed to perform a MPI based IMP modeling job run.
-We cover how this can be prepared using the IMProv wizard in [MassSpecStudio](https://www.msstudio.ca/mss-improv/).
+We cover how this can be prepared using the IMPort wizard in [MassSpecStudio](https://www.msstudio.ca/mss-IMPort/).